kaondix/Professional-Services-Data-Validator/samples/bash/README.md

 ```

 Notes:
-- We requested 2 DVT processes per vCPU and therefore it ran 8 DVT partitions concurrently
+- We requested parallelism of 8, two DVT processes per vCPU
 - Because there was plenty of memory available, 30GB, the table was split into 40 partitions
 - The 40 partitions will take 5 passes to be processed
 - Validation of the 100m row table took 1 hour 45 minutes (your mileage may vary)